aws-samples/llm-evaluation-methodology/README.md

 ## Supervised

 There are several test harnesses for LLM evaluation using canned data.
 The most well known is [HELM](https://crfm.stanford.edu/helm/latest/).
-However, it's a relatively complex job to [add a new model](https://crfm-helm.readthedocs.io/en/latest/adding_new_models/), and the support for HuggingFace models is [brittle](https://github.com/stanford-crfm/helm/issues/1501).

 EleutherAI produces a simpler harness called [lm-eval](https://github.com/EleutherAI/lm-evaluation-harness).
 It is fairly easy to run locally and completes one scenario in a few hours on a `g4dn.4xlarge` instance.
 It supports most HuggingFace models out of the box, and while they haven't documented a way to add a new model, it is relatively easy to do so (see this [pull request](https://github.com/EleutherAI/lm-evaluation-harness/pull/562/files)).